 Did this help you to manage Microsoft Office settings with Group Policy administrative templates?

 Keep reading: Restart remote computer with PowerShell »

 In this article, you learned how to manage Microsoft Office with Group Policy.
 Start Group Policy Management Console and create a Group Policy Object.
 Give it a clear name, so it’s easy to understand.
 Edit the GPO and navigate to the setting that you like to configure.
 After you configure the setting, wait for the changes to apply.
 If you don’t like to wait, do a Group Policy update on the machine to retrieve the policies immediately.

 Did you enjoy this article?
-You may also like Install Exchange Server 2016 step by step with GUI .
+You may also like Install Exchange Server with GUI step by step.
 Don’t forget to follow us and share this article.